wiremind/kubectl-db-restore/doc/clickhouse.md

-# 📚 ClickHouse Guide for `kubectl-restore`
+# 📚 ClickHouse Guide for `kubectl-db-restore`

-This guide explains how to restore ClickHouse databases using the `kubectl restore` plugin.
+This guide explains how to restore ClickHouse databases using the `kubectl db-restore` plugin.

 ---